-The majority of screenwriting applications (such as Final Draft) will give you the option to add a transition to the end of the scene.
+The majority of screenwriting applications (such as Final Draft) will give you the option to add a transition to the end of a scene.
 The most common transition to use is; CUT TO:

 However, you shouldn’t constantly use the Cut To transition for the end of each scene.
 In fact, most writers use it sparingly, if not at all.
-But let’s have a look at when this transition is put to good use.
+But let’s look at when this transition is put to best use.

 Good transitions should convey information, and if they are put to good use, the screenplay will read smoother.

-The best transitions are the ones that are content based.
+The best transitions are the content-based ones.
 Why is that?
-It is because the transition can tell us a story without having to show us another 5 minutes of exposition scenes.
-We know that John did actually become a cop like he said he would, and we also know that the thug served a lengthy jail sentence.
+It is because the transition can tell us a story without showing us another 5 minutes of expositional content.
 We can make assumptions based on the intervening activity.
+We know that John became a cop like he said he would, and we also know that the thug served a lengthy jail sentence.

-When else is the CUT TO: transition a good tool to use?
-Well, quite often in screenplays we need to convey that a passage of time has passed.
-In the 50’s & 60’s a common way of visually showing that time was passing was with a montage of shots dissolving into each other.
-A dissolve cut (also a transition that screenplay software supports) is often used to display a change of time or location.
-Quite often filmmakers would dissolve multiple cuts to show a long period of time passing.
-If we move into the latter half of the century, filmmakers started to cut a sequence against a calendar or a clock to convey a passage of time.
+When else is the CUT TO transition an excellent to use?
+Well, quite often, in screenplays, we need to convey that a passage of time has passed.
+In the 50s & 60s, a common way of visually showing that time was passing was with a montage of shots dissolving into each other.

 But we can do better.
-Using the notion of that content based cuts are better than normal cuts, let’s have a look at what we can do.
+Using the notion that content-based cuts are better than normal cuts, let’s look at what we can do.

-We know he finished working on the car and Danny was gone at first light.
-We didn’t need to see him fixing the car, we didn’t need to see Danny leaving, but we knew all this took place because of an element included in the scene, in this case the sound of the car.
-Let’s break this down into bullet points to further illustrate the point.
+We know he finished working on the car, and Danny was gone at first light.
+We didn’t need to see him fixing the car, we didn’t need to see Danny leaving, but we knew all this took place because of an element included in the scene, in this case, the sound of the car.
+Let’s break this down into bullet points to illustrate the point further.